Land Tract Book SearchResearchers can now request a search of the Federal Land Tract Books for $15.

 Indian Territory Land Records

-- Index to Choctaw-Chickasaw Deeds and Allotments by E. Hastain, 1908 (E 99 C8 H1) There is a supplement available to this title.
+- Index to Choctaw-Chickasaw Deeds and Allotments by E. Hastain, 19-- (print and microfilm)

-- Tract Books, box 19 pt.
-2 (Indian allotments in the far northeastern corner of the Indian Territory)
+- Oklahoma Tract Books, box 19 pt.
+2, includes Indian allotments in the far northeastern Indian Territory (microfilm)

 The 1900 Oklahoma Territory Census and the 1910 Oklahoma Census often indicate the township in which a person lived at the time of the census.
 The Research Center has Oklahoma county township maps, which can be used to identify the township and range of the named municipal township in the county of interest.